MCT-master/mct-master.github.io/_posts/2018-10-17-C-First-Day-What-Ever-Comes-Along.md

 Lerning by doing is the motto.
 Fortunately, we were able to establish a collaborative approach to learning that everyone could keep up with, regardless of background.

-# Hacking, sound walks?
+# Hacking, sound walks..?

-The sound walk methodology is a way to use man made objects like urban sound and reuse it in a different context.
-For the music context the hacking practice could be described as a tool to intrude the ways to use sound-related technology to create new, unexpected knowledge and sound.
+For sound generation we made use of the sound walk methodology.
+It is a possibility to use man made sound objects from the urban sound scape (in oposition to nature related sound scape) and put them in a different context.
+Back in school it could be refered to 'hacking' in the sense as it describes the practice the way to use sound-related technology in new and unexpected forms that do not only create sound but knowledge.

 # Proofing sound potentials